mendenm/hemera_mount_plate/README.md

 * As of Feb.
 21, 2020, I have been printing using this mount on my printer.
 It took about 3 hours from opening the Hemera box until I got my first print.
 * 2020-02-23 Moved screw holes on BLTouch mount out 1 mm to eliminate a collision between the power connector on the BLTouch and the Hemera body.
 With them in their previous position, the BLTouch was slightly angled because of this collision.
 It works fine, nonetheless.
 * 2020-02-24 Working on actually documenting the project so it is useful on GitHub
+* There are some pictures on Facebook at <https://www.facebook.com/groups/1068531466501015/permalink/2880642818623195/>.
+You (unfortunately) have to be a member of the group to see these, so you may have to register.

 ## License
  [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)